Izzybelle/Capstone-Project/README.md

 Thirdly, there were far too many features for the model to classify correctly, for further featuve engineering, I would focus on a particular business or sector.
 As the variety of terms used were against a variety of business and some a specific to a specific industry, so isn't a good measure of usefulness in a review.

 Finally, I would check the length of reviews and remove those that are shorter reviews as they would not add value to the model in train and therefore wouldn't work particularly well in test.

+## Key Learnings
+In all the project went fairly well, I received a result that was 9% above baseline.
+There is still room for improvement on the model and I have identified methods to do this in my final word.
+Some key takings are:

+- As part of the Data Science EDA, it is important to conduct sufficient EDA that allows to focus on a business as the business reviews will be specific for that business and won't include noise from other businesses.
+This can then be vizualized in a way that the audience can understand the process.
+- It is important to continue developing and learning about the tools available to NLP that will aid with modelling, such as POS tagging, Stemming and/ or Lemmatization.
+- Getting comfortable with AWS and working with big data is key taking.

 N.B.
 I used some of these techniques at the end of the project to test the techniques but was not able to implement them in full.
 I will be attempting a new project where I can better implement these.